 - phosphodiesterase 4 inhibitors

 Treating psoriasis on the feet can be challenging due to its location.
 Working with a doctor, people may need to try several different treatments before finding one that is effective.
 In some cases, an individual may require a combination of treatments.

 A doctor may recommend coal tar, light therapy, or systemic drugs for people with psoriasis on the feet that they find difficult to treat in other ways.

-Current guidelines suggest prescribing a biologic drug, such as infliximab (Remicade) or adalimumab (Humira), for palmoplantar psoriasis.
-These drugs affect the way the immune system works and aim to treat the underlying cause of psoriasis.
+Current guidelines suggest prescribing a biologic drug, such as infliximab (Remicade) or adalimumab (Humira), among others, for palmoplantar psoriasis.
+These drugs affect how the immune system works and aim to treat the underlying cause of psoriasis.

-- Staying healthy, such as by maintaining a healthful weight, avoiding smoking, reducing alcohol intake, and eating a balanced diet.
+- staying healthy, such as by maintaining a moderate weight, avoiding smoking if applicable, reducing alcohol intake, and eating a balanced diet

 - keeping the skin moisturized, such as by regularly using emollients and avoiding soaps and cosmetics that can dry the skin

-- Using a symptoms diary to identify and avoid specific triggers, such as foods and weather.
+- using a symptoms diary to identify and avoid specific psoriasis triggers, such as certain foods and weather

 - minimizing stress, such as through meditation, yoga, therapy, or other strategies